miayam/responsive/README.md

 export default useViewport;
 ```

-Whenever users change the screen size or orientation (vertical or landscape), this hook will emmit current `width`.
-Therefore, we can decide which layout should be displayed on the screen based on it.

 How about bundle size?
 Is it any good?
 We can code-split those two seperated layouts altogether.
 Browser waits for window's resize event listener to take place.
 After `width` emitted, browser will decide which chunks (mobile or desktop) should be rendered on the screen.